ShawnDhaliwal/saiddit/README.md

 5. Passwords are hashed before being entered into database using sha265
 6. Users can add friends and remove friends.
 Basic error checking included such as checking for invalid user names and checking if user is actually in friends list when trying to remove.
 User can not add a friend that is already added in their friends list
 7. Users can view friends they have added
+8. When a user signs up, they are automatically subscribed to the default subsaiddits

 ### What needs to be done